enobufs/dtimer/README.md

           already had id property, this evId is identical to ev.id always.
 ```

 > The `ev` object may have user-defined properties as its own properties, however, the following properties are reserved and used by dtimer; 'id', 'maxRetries' and '_numRetries'.
-If your appkication needs to use these names (for application specific use), then consider putting all user-defined event object inside the `ev` like this:
+If your application needs to use these names (for application specific use), then consider putting all user-defined event object inside the `ev` like this:

 ```js
 {